surister/cratedb-guide/docs/feature/cluster/index.md

 :::
 CrateDB relies on Lucene for storage and inherits components from Elasticsearch / OpenSearch for cluster consensus.
-Fundamental concepts of CrateDB are familiar to Elasticsearch users, because the fundamental implementation is actually the same.
+Fundamental concepts of CrateDB are familiar to Elasticsearch users, because both are actually using the same implementation.

 :::{rubric} Details
 :::